SasTech KioskNet

 7. In the visitor counter settings, check "auto-invite" and save.

 Note that you may need to unsubscribe yourself to see the invite.
 You will also need to reboot the kiosk since the kiosk tries to remember who it invited to avoid spamming people with multiple invites.
+Note that it will take exactly 1 minute before you will get an invite after the reboot, if you are not already a subscriber.

 KioskNet Subscriber Group Directory